homebridge/homebridge-plugin-template/README.md

 ## Setup Development Environment

 To develop Homebridge plugins you must have Node.js 12 or later installed, and a modern code editor such as [VS Code](https://code.visualstudio.com/).

-This plugin template uses [TypeScript](https://www.typescriptlang.org/) to make development easier.
-Most modern IDEs now support TypeScript, however you will need to install some supporting extensions.

-This project comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.
+This plugin template uses [TypeScript](https://www.typescriptlang.org/) to make development easier and comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.
 If you are using VS Code install these extensions:

 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)